Is there anything sweeter than coming home to the wagging tail of an adoring pet?

 Fish Care Needs:

 Equipment.
 You’ll need at minimum a fish bowl but a full aquarium set-up would be better.
 You should be able to find many gadgets that will make it easier to keep their tank clean and your fish healthy.
 Deciding how to decorate an aquarium can also be great fun for seniors.
-Selecting plants, decorations, and different types of fish can become an entertaining hobby.
+Selecting plants, decorations, and different types of fish can become an entertaining hobby for seniors.

 Feeding and Environment.
 Fish owners need to be careful not to over or underfeed their friends.
 Water parameters such as pH and nitrites need to be checked regularly to ensure the quality of the environment.
 Fish can be very sensitive to changes in their environment, and it’s hard to notice signs of illness or old age in them.